StoneT2000/Dimensions/README.md

 npm run watch
 ```

 to watch for code changes in the `src` folder and reload the build folder.
-Note this does not build any frontend code.

 Tests are built with [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
 You will need mongodb setup serving through port `27017` to run database plugin tests.